-A Manufacturer's instruction book or other operator's manual should be available.
-It is permissible for the Candidate to use this during formal assessment.
+A Manufacturer's instruction book or other operator's manual should be available for the Candidate to use during the assessment if required.

 All equipment being used for this assessment must comply with the relevant requirements of the Provision and Use of Work Equipment Regulations (PUWER) 1998.